BraxB/fitnesstracker/README.md

 ## Description

-Build a simple Mongoose app to track workouts.
+The goal was to build the backend of a simple Mongoose app to track workouts.
 The app allows users to track both cardio and resistance workouts and view stats on those.
 This project gave me great practice using Mongoose.
 I feel very comfortable with aggregation now.
+These efforts can be seen in the dashboard tab of the app.

 ## Table of Contents